jboolean/art-coop/src/home/examples.md

 anchor: examples
 ---

 Here are a few examples of arts and culture groups and initiatives in the Solidarity Economy.
 As shown throughout the [report](#report), all networks and infrastructure in the Solidarity Economy—regardless of their emphasis on arts and culture—will support artists and culture-bearers.
+See the list below and [add yourself to these examples](/share-concept).

 :::: list